• Skip to primary navigation

 • ¼ cup dry white wine like a Sauvignon Blanc

-• 6-8 oz shrimp peeled, de-veined, tails removed, and quartered
+• 6-8 oz raw shrimp peeled, de-veined, tails removed, and quartered

-• ⅔ cup grape or cherry tomatoes diced
+• ⅔ cup grape or cherry tomatoes quartered

 • Fresh lemon juice